-Time management is a skill that they don’t teach us at school but directly impacts how much we achieve in life, career and business.
+Time management is a skill that they don’t teach us at school but that directly impacts how much we achieve in life, career and business.
 Time waits for none but it’s up to us how we use it.
 To manage time effectively, we first need to acquire time tracking skills, review our performance to learn from our mistakes and build improved time management approaches.

 Time tracking is not what it used to be half a century ago.
 Today, we’ve got all the tools and scientifically-proven productivity approaches to building solid time tracking habits that fit our jobs, businesses and lifestyle.
 Among other benefits, time tracking does a great job at improving our self-awareness, discipline and productive mindset.
 But what does time tracking have to do with the business environment — let’s find out.